DUI with Serious Bodily Injury in Florida

 If you have been accused of DUI with serious bodily injury in Jacksonville, Monroe & King, P.A. is ready to fight for the best possible outcome in your case.
 As former prosecutors, our DUI attorneys have a thorough understanding of both sides of the courtroom and will work to build an effective defense strategy to either get your charges or penalties reduced or your case dismissed altogether.

-How Florida Law Defines "DUI with Serious Bodily Injury"
+Definition of "DUI with Serious Bodily Injury" in Florida

 According to state law, a person commits the crime of DUI with serious bodily injury if he or she operates or has “actual physical control” of a vehicle, is under the influence of alcohol or drugs, and causes or contributes to the injury of another.
 Actual physical control means having the ability to operate a motor vehicle (e.g. sitting in the driver’s seat with the keys in the ignition).